nt246/NTRES6940-data-science/lecture_notes/lesson8-tidy-data.md

   - Using film-specific or gender-specific, untidy data frames as the input data.
-  - Using the lotr\_tidy data frame as input.
+  - Using the lotr\_tidy data frame (that we generated above) as input.

 Reflect on the process of writing this code and on the code itself.
 Which is easier to write?
 Easier to read?